jd28/Solstice/docs/index.rst

    display their contents.
 -  Many Lua functions can be placed into a single file.
--  None of these external Lua scripts count towards resource limits and if you build your module they will be c
+-  None of these external Lua scripts count towards resource limits and if you build your module they will be consider 'missing'.

 .. _Neverwinter Nights: http://neverwinternights.info/
 .. _here: https://github.com/jd28/the_awakening/tree/master/scripts/lua